huggingface/datablations/README.md

     """
     assert U <= D, "Cannot have more unique tokens than total tokens"

-    a, b, e, alpha, beta, rd_star, rn_star  = params
     A = np.exp(a)
     B = np.exp(b)
     E = np.exp(e)

     RD = np.maximum((D / U) - 1, 0)
-    UN = np.minimum(N,optimal_N(D_to_C(U)))
+    UN = np.minimum(N, optimal_N(D_to_C(U)))
     RN = np.maximum((N / UN ) - 1, 0)

     L = E + A/(UN + UN*rn_star*(1-np.exp(-1*RN/rn_star)))**alpha + B / (U + U * rd_star * (1 - np.exp(-1*RD/(rd_star))))**beta
     return L

+# Models in Figure 1:
+print(scaling_law(6.34e9, 242e9, 25e9)) # 2.2256440889984477 # <- This one is better
+print(scaling_law(8.67e9, 178e9, 25e9)) # 2.2269634075087867
 ```

-Note that the actual loss value is unlikely to be useful, but rather the trend of the loss as e.g. the number of parameters increases.
+Note that the actual loss value is unlikely to be useful, but rather the trend of the loss as e.g. the number of parameters increases or to compare two models like in the example above.
 To compute the optimal allocation, you can use a simple grid search.
 Start with the optimal parameters as predicted by Chinchilla and then vary N and D, while keeping FLOPs fixed to find the minimum loss.
 You can check the code for Figure 1 or Figure 3 for an example of doing this.
 If you derive a closed-form expression for the optimal allocation, please let us know :)

 We fit data-constrained scaling laws & the C4 scaling coefficients using the code at `utils/parametric_fit.ipynb` equivalent to [this colab](https://colab.research.google.com/drive/1tYIfsmOMoz4dZ_JiVp998vZiMhRqSQrf?usp=sharing).